 Please select all genres of music that you enjoy listening to.

 More examples of attention checks can be found here.

 While including attention checks is common practice, blanket exclusions of participants who fail a single attention check could introduce bias to your sample.
 This is because the likelihood of passing such checks may correlate with age, gender and race.
 Instead, consider using several attention checks, each with varying levels of difficulty.
 After your data is in, you can create a distribution of attentiveness for your participants to get a better sense of who in your sample stayed focused.

 FindingFive makes it super simple to weave these catch trials into your study!
 Once you’ve created the templates for your instructional manipulation checks, you can make use of our catch_trials procedure to insert these items periodically throughout your study.
 In the final output spreadsheet, these trials will be neatly identified so you can quickly pull them out and identify the participants you want to exclude from your final dataset.

 Try your study ahead of time, running it from start to finish.
 It’s helpful to ask a few people who are unfamiliar with your task to complete it – this ensures that your instructions are easy to follow and that your task runs in the way that you want it to.

 One great way to test your study is to use FindingFive’s Session Launch Wizard to launch your study straight to Mechanical Turk’s Sandbox.
 From the Sandbox, you are able to see your study directly on MTurk’s interface, from the point of view of your participants.
-Don’t worry, launching to the Sandbox does not mean that your study will be live: it will not be accessible to potential participants, and you do not need to have funding in your Amazon Web Services account for it to work.
+Don’t worry, launching to the Sandbox does not mean that your study will be live: it will not be accessible to potential participants, and you do not need to have funds in your Amazon Web Services account for it to work.

 How do I maximize participation in my study?